pavan1003/Forza-cars-laravel/README.md

 ## Project Overview

 ForzaCars CMS is a Content Management System specifically tailored for showcasing and managing forza game cars related content.
-It is built using PHP and MySQL and is designed to allow easy management of car listings and other related data.
+It is built using Laravel and MySQL and is designed to allow easy management of car listings and other related data.
 The system includes both a backend management dashboard and a frontend website that displays content pulled from the CMS.
 Additionally, it includes an admin dashboard that allows for easy management of user accounts, car listings, and other related data.

 ## Features